Dachshund Derby Registration

 Most groups will have more than one race.
 If your dog wins, he/she will be assigned to a semi-final race and race again once all of the qualifying (first) races in that group are complete.
 The procedure for final races is the same.

-Please visit our Rules lower on this page.
+Please visit our Rules & Regulations section on this page.

 1. It takes two people to race a dachshund.
 One person will hold the dog behind the starting gate.
 Another will call the dog to the finish line.*Helpful Hint* The person at the finish line should be the dog’s favorite human or their human “pack leader.”